robvold/send_nudes/README.md

 <br>

 ## Usage
-First you need to clone the repo:
+First you'll need to clone the repo:
 ``` bash
 git clone https://github.com/robvold/send_nudes
 ```

 Then you are able to use the tool with this general flow:
 1. Run the code
 2. Move the created shell script to the desired repo
     a.
 Preferably an empty one
 3. Execute the shell-script

-Note: It may take some days before the text is visible in the commit calendar.
+_Note_: It may take some days before the text is visible in the commit calendar.

 ### Commands
 There are primarily two ways of running the code.
 You can make it print the default text, "send_nudes", by running:
 ``` bash
 python send_nudes.py
 ```
-You can also define the text with the `-t` or `-m` flag, like this:
+Or you can define the text with the `-t` or `-m` flag, like this:
 ``` bash
 python send_nudes.py -t "desired text"
 ```